lfph/sig-contributor-experience/FAQ.md

 Your better understanding of industry pain points will make you a better professoinal and inrease your chances of professional growth.

-Maintainers are among the first considered for employment for implementations of the open source projects.
+Maintainers are among the first considered for employment for implementations of open source projects.
 Open source is used in commercial, academic, public and government, and even in space exploration projects.
-You may even develop ideas, which result in the establishment of a startup and an enterpreneural carreer.
+You may even develop ideas, which may result in the establishment of a startup and become the beginning of your enterpreneural carreer.

 #### Social, Community and International Friendships
 Open source contributes to society in a unique way.

-Joining and open source project, you join a unique community.
+Joining and open source project, you join a diverse community.

 This can lead to lifelong international friendships.